Hearthbruk guide

 - You store valuables in the basement

-- Your current backup battery is more than five years old
+- Your current backup battery is more than 5 years old

 - Your basement is unfinished and the pit rarely fills